johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: These courses continue the deep dive into Computer Science fundamentals of data structures, sorting and searching algorithms.
 It's a good review + a different way of approaching content in the way that DataQuest does it.

 **Link(s) to work**: None for today.

+### Day 22: Monday, April 15th, 2019

+**Today's Progress**: I completed the _Searching Arrays And Lists_ course.

+**Thoughts**: This course was a continuation of exploring Computer Science fundamentals - data structures, sorting and searching algorithms.
+It's a good review + a different way of approaching content in the way that DataQuest does it.

+**Link(s) to work**: None for today.